Table of Contents

 How to create a Content Based Marketing campaign

-By the way, look at the image above this paragraph.
-It is for a service that is not geared towards a specific gender (in fact, statistically it is mostly for men).
-However, who would you say is the main genre that visits the site?
+By the way, take a moment to ponder the image above this paragraph.
+Given the nature of the service, which is not specifically targeted towards any gender (and, statistically speaking, is mostly for men), who would you assume is the primary audience visiting the site?

 So let’s dig deeper

 Implementing SEO and UX as part of a coordinate marketing campaign

 So we identified audiences.
 That’s just a small part.
 But the power of UX is to research how such audiences (aka users) interact with our product or service.
 So, once we start to roll this content strategy, we’ll slowly start to notice patterns and behaviors.
 Those patterns and user behaviors will help us “tune up” our content, giving us the information to make it more focused and sophisticated.

 So, if we see our users reach a certain point of the article and abandon it, we can infere our content is sub-par and is not helping our users.
 Maybe we need more images, maybe we need to be more focused, maybe we need to be more shallow.

 The good news is that UX it’s not a guess.
 Reading and interpreting data will tell us what’s going on.
 For example, let’s say our articles are very long.
 Then maybe we need to split content in smaller chunks, or simply make the content shorter.

 Whatever you do, don’t try to outplay Google in its own game.
 Chances are you’ll lose.
 Just write good content, provide value and be ready to change as many times as needed.